sebastianese/pscred/README.md

 The passwords are stored ecrypted using PowerShell's ConvertTo-SecureString cmdlet and can only be decrypted by the same computer and user account that encrypted them.

-You can use pscred to store a password that you create
+You can use pscred to store a password that you create (you will be promted for the password)
 ex:
 ```powershell
 Set-Pass -Name mypass -Description "My secret"
 ```

-You cab also store a randomly generated password
+You can also store a randomly generated password
 ex:
 ```powershell
 Set-RandomPass -Name mypass -Description "My secret" -Length "12"